isomerpages/csc-knowledge/_ethos-issue-02/Water Management in Singapore.md

 <ol>

-<li class="small-text">"The Johore River Water Agreement between the Johore State Government and City Council of Singapore signed on 29 September 1962", <a href="http://www.channelnewsasia.com/cna/parliament/relations/documents.htm">http://www.channelnewsasia.com/cna/parliament/relations/documents.htm</a></li>
-<li class="small-text">Malaysia, Act of Parliament No. 53 of 1965, Constitution of Malaysia (Singapore Amendment) Act, 1965: An Act to amend the Constitution of Malaysia and the Malaysia Act, August 9, 1965.</li>
 <li class="small-text">Lee, M. F. and Nazarudeen, H. "Collection of urban storm water for potable water supply in Singapore."
 Water Quality International, May/June (1996): 36-40.</li>
 <li class="small-text">Appan, A. "A total approach to water quality management in partly-protected catchments." (paper presented at The Singapore Experience, International Workshop on Management and Conservation of Urban Lakes, Hyderabad, India, June 16-18, 2003).</li>
 <li class="small-text">Lee, Poh Onn, "Water management issues in Singapore." (paper presented at Water in Mainland Southeast Asia, Siem Reap, Cambodia, November 29 – December 2, 2005).</li>